w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 This pallet provides default implementations for many traits required by `XcmConfig`, which is highly useful for configuration.

-It defines a set of ten extrinsics that can be utilized to build XCVM programs, either to target the local or external chains.
+It defines a set of extrinsics that can be utilized to build XCVM programs, either to target the local or external chains.
 Pallet-xcm's functionality is separated into three categories:

 1. Primitive, dispatchable functions to locally execute an XCM message.